 Recruiters are lurking in the depths of your social media profiles.
 Are they seeing what you want them to see?

-It’s no secret that recruiters are looking up candidates online before they move them forward in the hiring process.
+It's no secret that recruiters are looking up candidates online before they move them forward in the hiring process.
 It makes sense, though.
-I mean, who DOESN’T look people, places, or things up online before they commit to them?
-If you don’t, then welcome to 2017.
+Who doesn't look people, places, or things up online before they commit to them?
+If you don't, then welcome to the 21st century.

 According to a recent survey, 92% of recruiters use social media to find high-quality candidates.
 And if that doesn't get you hyper-aware of what's out there about you online, this will: Almost 70% of recruiters have rejected candidates based on the content found on their social networking profiles.
 Woof.